ros-navigation/navigation2/sphinx_doc/tutorials/docs/writing_new_costmap2d_plugin.rst

 In our example the ``nav2_gradient_costmap_plugin::GradientLayer`` plugin's class should be dynamically loaded as a ``nav2_costmap_2d::Layer`` basic class.
 For this the plugin should be registered as follows:

 1. Plugin's class should be registered with a basic type of loaded class.
-For this there is a special macro ``PLUGINLIB_EXPORT_CLASS`` should be added to any sorce-file composing the plugin library:
+For this there is a special macro ``PLUGINLIB_EXPORT_CLASS`` should be added to any source-file composing the plugin library:

 .. code-block:: text